 LDWF has developed this strategic plan that, when executed, will guide the Louisiana public oyster resource and oyster industry to a more productive and sustainable future.
-The total budget is approximately \$132.3 million.
+The total budget estimate is approximately \$132.3 million.
 It is recognized that this total cost is an estimate and is likely to increase as time passes.

-Louisiana's oyster resource is one of the largest and most valuable oyster resources in the nation.
-LDWF is charged with managing oyster resources by closely monitoring the size and health of oyster populations on nearly 1.7 million acres of available public oyster areas.
+LDWF manages oyster resources by closely monitoring the status of oyster populations on public oyster areas within five coastal basins, as well as setting oyster seasons, monitoring harvest levels, enforcing state laws and administrative rules, and enhancing habitat (e.g., cultch planting, reef building, etc.).
+Management depends on obtaining the best fishery dependent and independent data available through monitoring harvest and resource availability throughout the oyster season and performing yearly stock assessments.
+The annual oyster stock assessment reports help fulfill these data needs as they provide estimates of the current stock size of the oyster resource within each coastal basin.
 The oyster industry has historically utilized the public oyster seed ground (POSG) areas as a source of seed oysters (< 3" length) to transplant to private oyster leases managed by approximately 930 leaseholders.
-The public areas also yield a supply of sack-sized oysters (≥3" length) and these oysters may be taken directly to market during the open season.
+The public areas also yield a supply of sack-sized oysters (\geq 3" length) and these oysters may be taken directly to market during the open season.

 The 2019 oyster stock assessment indicated that Louisiana is experiencing the lowest stock size on the public oyster areas ever recorded.
 The observed decline is not a result of any single event, but reflects the effects of a myriad of population stressors, including changes in hydrology, extreme weather events, the DWH oil spill/response activities, harvest pressure, and most notably, the 2018-2019 Mississippi River flooding event.
 This historical and unprecedented flood event dramatically reduced salinities across the basins in the state, and increased oyster mortalities were documented in subsequent biological sampling.
 It is the longest duration flood since records became available in 1900.
 In addition, the Bonnet Carré Spillway was opened in back-to-back years, including twice during the 2019 flood event.
-Since the beginning of the 2019 flood event, LDWF collected extra weekly dredge samples in select POSG locations, in addition to regular monthly scheduled dredge samples, to closely monitor mortality in the POSG areas, which was found to be as high as 100% in some areas.

-In recent years, LDWF has invested millions in planting cultch in order to increase oyster production; however, the public oyster areas are too vast to rely solely on this expensive restoration technique and a multi-faceted approach is necessary.
+Since the beginning of the 2019 flood event, LDWF collected extra weekly dredge samples in select POSG locations, in addition to regular monthly scheduled dredge samples, to closely monitor oyster mortality in the POSG areas, which was found to be as high as 100% in some areas influenced by this prolonged freshwater flow.
+In recent years, LDWF has invested millions of dollars in planting cultch in order to increase oyster production; however, the public oyster areas are too vast to rely solely on this expensive restoration technique and a multi-faceted approach is necessary.
 Additionally, coastal and environmental changes have caused some public oyster areas to decrease in productivity and it may be necessary to develop additional areas in zones of higher potential oyster productivity.
 It is important to note that the oyster industry had also invested in extensive cultch planting and had maintained high levels of oyster production on leased grounds through techniques refined over generations.
-The unprecedented flood event has also negatively impacted the vast investments the oyster industry has made on private leases, along with LDWF's investments in POSG areas.
+According to some leaseholders, the unprecedented flood event negatively impacted the vast investments the oyster industry has made on private leases, along with LDWF's investments in POSG areas.